kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 We can split our MetricPipeline into 3 sub-pipelines which are connected using [Connectors](https://opentelemetry.io/docs/collector/building/connector/) as shown in the diagram above.
 A `Receiver Pipeline`, which contains the receivers components.
-A `k8sattribute Processor Pipeline` which contains only the k8sattributes processor.
+A `k8sattribute Processor Pipeline`, which contains only the k8sattributes processor.
-A `Processor + Exporter Pipeline` which contains the rest of the processors and the exporters.
+A `Processor + Exporter Pipeline`, which contains the rest of the processors and the exporters.
 The metrics will be routed to the `k8sattribute Processor Pipeline` only if they are workload metrics.
 Otherwise, the metrics will bypass the `k8sattribute Processor Pipeline` and will be routed directly to the `Processor + Exporter Pipeline`.

 - _Pro_: Clean solution.
 The non-workload metrics will never have the unwanted resource attributes set to any value.